Ceterai/Ceterai.github.io/MyEnternia/Wiki/VelocityBoost/README.md

 # Velocity Boost

 Increases jump height by 50%.
-Alta:

 Applied by following items: